-Human Ecology: How do humans shape environments?
-How do environments shape humans?

-- Week 1: Nature Writing in Dupont State Forest - Week 2: The Trouble with Wilderness panel discussion with experts in Pisgah National Forest - Week 3: Transylvania County Solid Waste Department with Director Kenn Webb - Week 4: The Blue Ridge Parkway & The Story of Public Lands - Week 5: Hickory Nut Gap Farm
+- Week 1: Exploring Origin Stories in Dupont State Forest - Week 2: Grazer's Glade Farm - Week 3: Transylvania County Solid Waste Department with Director Kenn Webb - Week 4: Constructed Nature at The Blue Ridge Parkway - Week 5: The Trouble with Wilderness panel discussion in Pisgah National Forest - Week 6: Our Built Environments with Brevard City Planner - Week 7: Tour of the Burton Street Community in Asheville, NC with Hood Huggers International - Week 8: Journalism and Intro to Final Projects - Week 9: Live Storytelling Event at The Moth in Asheville, NC - Weeks 10 & 11: Final Projects

-Storytelling: Why do humans tell stories?
-How do stories shape people and places?

-- Week 6: A Tour of the Burton Street Community in Asheville, NC with Hood Huggers International - Week 7: Live Storytelling Event at The Moth in Asheville, NC - Week 8: The Overstory: Forest Succession in Pisgah National Forest - Week 9: Journalism and Intro to Final Projects - Week 10: Final Projects - Week 11: Final Projects

 While Bridge is not a distinct credit-bearing course, students' participation and work during this time is crucial and is reflected in their bridged course grades.
-A final Bridge capstone project serves as both a demonstration of each student's learning from the semester and a culmination of their academic semester experience at OA.
+A final capstone project serves as both a demonstration of each student's learning from the semester and a culmination of their academic semester experience at OA.